-The largest segment of motorcyclists are baby boomers and many are finding out that as they age, they’re losing confidence in holding up a motorcycle as they come to a stop.
+Baby boomers are the largest segment of motorcyclists, and many are finding that as they age, they’re losing confidence in holding up a motorcycle as they come to a stop.
 Women particularly, who have issues handling bigger motorcycles, lose confidence when slowing down and bringing that big bike to a stop.

 Some of these riders choose to quit the sport, or convert their motorcycles into a three-wheeler.
-Now there’s a system aptly named LegUp LandinGear that allows these people the choice of keeping their bikes, and the ability to ride them as they always have, rather than giving up or converting their vehicles.
+Now there’s a system aptly named LegUp LandinGear that allows these folks the choice of keeping their bikes and the ability to ride them as they always have, rather than giving up or converting their vehicles.

 LegUp is a motorcycle stabilization system that uses a computer to sense vehicle speed, and lowers or raises a set of small wheels that make the motorcycle feel like a much smaller and manageable bike.
 These wheels even allow the rider to lean the bike while the wheels are lowered, making the riding experience almost identical to a motorcycle without the LegUp system installed.